Pfs:Write: Lotus 1-2-3 integration

 The market dominance of Lotus 1-2-3 encouraged SPC to allow its integration with pfs:Write.
 A user could use pfs:Write for word processing and link to Lotus 1-2-3 for spreadsheet use through the pfs menu system.
 Some setup was required, but as Lotus was deficient in word processing, this proved popular, especially among users already devoted to 1-2-3.

 Reception

-Byte in 1984 described pfs:Write 1.1 as "an elementary program for users who don't have time to major in word processing or who have basic needs".
-It cited "major deficiencies", however, including the inability to easily justify or delete text, poor printed and built-in documentation, and very slow file saves.
-II Computing listed it fourth on the magazine's list of top Apple II non-game, non-educational software as of late 1985, based on sales and market-share data.
+Byte magazine in 1984 described pfs:Write 1.1 as "an elementary program for users who don't have time to major in word processing or who have basic needs".
+It cited "major deficiencies", however, including the inability to easily justify or delete text, poor printed and built-in documentation, and very slow file saving.
+II Computing in late 1985 listed it fourth on the magazine's list of top Apple II non-game, non-educational software, based on sales and market-share data.

+PC Magazine in 1987 named pfs:Professional Write an Editor's Choice among low-cost word processors, stating that it added many features users of pfs:Write wanted.
+The magazine praised its ease of use, stating that the manual "is excellent, though much of it may be superfluous" because of pull-down menus and context-sensitive help.

+A 1990 American Institute of Certified Public Accountants member survey found that 6% of respondents used pfs:Write as their word processor.